robin277t/CV/README.md

 - Created a new software-driven process using SQL and VBA to automate model update testing and reporting, cutting 50% off the running time and removing human errors.

-- >95% client acceptance of model updates during my tenure, from working together closely and understanding their needs.
+- Over 95% client acceptance of model updates during my tenure, from working together closely and understanding their needs.
 Included authoring technical but understandable documentation, and international conference presentations to audiences > 50.

 - Cross-team and multi-national project management with developers in California and New Delhi, and clients in Zurich, gave me serious insight into managing different perspectives.